debasish-das/nav-route/README.md

-## Frontend Web App
+## Web App: nav-route

 ### Introduction

-It is an web application that shows the efficient routes to visit multiple destinations/places based on Shortest distance or, Priority or, Number of Left/Right Turns.
+The web application finds the efficient routes to visit multiple destinations/places based on **distance**, **priority** and number of left/right **turns**.
-The routes can be sorted and viewed on map.
-Sign Up and Sign In is required to use the application.
+The generated routes can be sorted and viewed on map.
+Sign Up and Sign In are required to use the application.

-### ES6 Module Application
+### Frontend (ES6 Module Application)
 Path: ./WebApp

 Resources: https://developers.google.com/maps/documentation, https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules